wallarm/product-documentation/docs/4.6/fast/en/operations/env-variables.md

 *   If the value of the incoming request's `Host` header matches the value specified in the `ALLOWED_HOSTS` variable, then the FAST node considers the request to be a baseline one.
 The request is then recorded and proxied.
 *   All other requests are proxied through the FAST node but are not recorded.

- >   #### Info:: Example of ALLOWED_HOSTS Environment Variable Usage
+!!! info "Example of ALLOWED_HOSTS Environment Variable Usage"
->
->   If the variable is defined as `ALLOWED_HOSTS=google-gruyere.appspot.com`, then the requests targeted to the `google-gruyere.appspot.com` domain will be considered baseline ones.
+    If the variable is defined as `ALLOWED_HOSTS=google-gruyere.appspot.com`, then the requests targeted to the `google-gruyere.appspot.com` domain will be considered baseline ones.